circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

         - welcome/run
     ```

-3. Add an API token from your [account dashboard](https://circleci.com/account/api).
+3. Add an API token from the [Personal API Tokens page](https://account.circleci.com/tokens).
 Be sure to write down and store your API token in a secure place once you generate it.

 4. It's time to test out your API token using `curl` to make sure everything works.
 The following code snippets demonstrate querying all pipelines on a project.
 Please note that in the example below, the values within curly braces (`{}`) need to be replaced with values specific to your username/orgname.